Skip to main content

 continue_as_newClose the run and start a new one (optional arguments, workflow_type)

 If a cancel or terminate command closes the run while a workflow task is leased, workflow-task history, heartbeat, complete, and fail calls keep the worker-protocol envelope but reject with reason: "run_closed".
 The response also includes can_continue: false, cancel_requested: true, and a concrete stop_reason such as run_cancelled or run_terminated, so workers can distinguish cancellation observation from a generic lease error.
+The same response includes run_closed_reason and run_closed_at from the durable run record so workers can log the exact closure state that stopped the leased task.

 Workflow-task poll responses include stable resume context copied from the durable task payload: